Skip to content

 Your cart is empty

-In short: No. Centella asiatica is not considered comedogenic and typically does not clog pores.
-On the contrary, Centella’s soothing, anti-inflammatory, and barrier-strengthening effects can help reduce blemishes and support a more balanced complexion.
-What matters less is Centella itself and more the product’s overall formulation.
-If you choose lightweight, non-greasy textures, you can benefit from Centella without risking clogged pores.
-Find more background in our Centella guide: effects, benefits & comedogenicity.
+Short answer: no. Centella Asiatica is generally considered non-comedogenic and does not usually clog pores.
+In fact, its soothing, anti-inflammatory, and barrier-supporting effects can help reduce blemishes and support a more balanced-looking complexion.
+What matters less is Centella itself and more the full product formulation.
+If you choose lightweight, non-greasy textures, you can benefit from Centella without increasing the risk of clogged pores.
+You can find more background in the Centella Guide.

 How does Centella affect pores and blemishes?

-Centella asiatica is rich in triterpenes such as madecassoside, asiaticoside, and asiatic acid.
+Centella Asiatica is rich in triterpenes such as Madecassoside, Asiaticoside, and Asiatic Acid.
 These compounds soothe irritated skin, reduce redness, and support natural regeneration.
-For blemish-prone skin, that helps calm inflammatory processes, relax the pore environment, and fade post-inflammatory redness more quickly.
-Indirectly, the complexion can look smoother and pores appear finer because there’s less visible inflammation and sebum buildup.
-Important: You cannot permanently shrink pores, but their visibility can be reduced through less swelling, regulated sebum production, and an intact skin barrier.
-This is where Centella shines—often without weighing the skin down.
-If you’re acne-prone, explore our care for acne & clogged pores – collection.
+For blemish-prone skin, that helps calm inflammatory processes, relax the area around the pores, and let post-inflammatory redness fade more quickly.
+Indirectly, this can make the skin look smoother and pores appear more refined, because less inflammation and sebum congestion are visible.
+Important: pores cannot be permanently physically shrunk, but their visibility can be noticeably reduced through less swelling, better-regulated sebum production, and an intact skin barrier.
+This is exactly where Centella shows its strengths, often without weighing the skin down.
+You can read more about how Centella behaves on acne-prone skin here: Is Centella good for acne?.

 Is Centella comedogenic?

-Comedogenicity describes an ingredient’s tendency to promote blackheads.
-Centella extracts are generally considered non-comedogenic and well tolerated by most skin types.
-Many Centella formulas are purposefully lightweight and calming.
-As with any active, if your skin is very reactive, patch-test first.
-How to assess a potential reaction: How to recognize a Centella allergy.
+Comedogenicity describes the tendency of an ingredient to contribute to blackheads or clogged pores.
+Centella extracts are generally classified as non-comedogenic and are well tolerated by most skin types.
+Many formulas with Centella are intentionally lightweight and soothing.
+As with any active, if your skin is very reactive, patch-test a new product first.
+You can learn how to assess a possible reaction here: How to recognize a Centella allergy.

-The question “does Centella clog pores” is mainly a question of formulation.
+The question “Does Centella clog pores?” is mainly a question of formulation.
 Centella itself does not tend to clog pores.
-Issues are more likely when a formula contains very rich, highly occlusive components that are too heavy for your skin.
-Pay attention to texture and how the ingredients work together.
+Problems are more likely when a formula contains very rich, strongly occlusive components that are too heavy for your skin.
+That is why it is worth paying attention to the texture and the way the ingredients work together.

-• Choose lightweight textures: gels, gel-creams, or fluid serums are often ideal for blemish-prone skin.
+• Choose lightweight textures: gels, gel-creams, or thin serums are often ideal for blemish-prone skin.

-• Prefer non-comedogenic formulas: products explicitly labeled non-comedogenic minimize the risk of congestion.
+• Prefer non-comedogenic formulas: products explicitly labeled non-comedogenic reduce the risk of sebum congestion.

-• Gentle cleansing: a pH-mild cleanser preserves the barrier and helps prevent rebound oiliness from over-cleansing.
+• Use gentle cleansing: a pH-mild cleanser helps maintain the barrier and prevents excess oil production caused by over-cleansing.

-• Use occlusive layers judiciously: apply very heavy butters and waxes sparingly, especially on oily or combination skin.
+• Be careful with occlusive layers: use very heavy butters and waxes sparingly, especially if you have oily or combination skin.

-• Patch test: try new products locally first to rule out individual reactions.
+• Patch-test: test new products locally first to rule out individual reactions.

 Optimal concentration and smart combinations

 How much Centella makes sense depends on the form.
-Extracts are often used at low to medium levels, while isolated fractions like madecassoside can be effective at low concentrations.
-What’s decisive is the overall formulation and consistency.
-For a pore-friendly routine setup, Centella products combine well with others.
-How often to use a Centella ampoule: How often should I use the Centella ampoule?.
+Extracts are often used in low to medium concentrations, while isolated fractions such as Madecassoside can already be effective at low levels.
+What matters most is the overall formulation and texture.
+For a pore-friendly routine setup, Centella products combine well with other supportive ingredients.
+We explain how to recognize that Centella is working for you here: How to tell Centella is working.

-• With niacinamide: supports sebum regulation, strengthens the barrier, and refines texture.
+• With niacinamide: supports oil regulation, strengthens the barrier, and refines the look of the skin.

-• With BHA (salicylic acid): helps clear clogged pores; Centella can soothe at the same time.
+• With BHA (salicylic acid): helps clear clogged pores while Centella can soothe at the same time.

 • With retinol: Centella can buffer potential irritation and support regeneration.

-• With hyaluronic acid: provides hydration without heaviness.
+• With hyaluronic acid: adds hydration without feeling heavy.

 Which skin types is Centella suitable for?

-Centella suits almost all skin types—especially sensitive, redness-prone, acne-prone, or combination skin.
-Oily skin benefits from lightweight gel formulas; dry and sensitive skin from gently hydrating Centella serums or masks.
-If you experience rosacea-like redness or reactivity, Centella may help rebalance skin comfort.
-A compact overview: Madagascar Centella: benefits for skin.
+Centella suits almost all skin types, especially sensitive, redness-prone, acne-prone, or combination skin.
+Oily skin benefits from lightweight gel formulations, while dry and sensitive skin often does well with gently hydrating Centella serums or masks.
+If you have rosacea-like redness or reactive skin, Centella can help balance the way your skin feels.
+You can find a compact overview in the Centella Guide.

-• SKIN1004 - Madagascar Centella Poremizing Clarifying Mask: clarifying mask with Centella extract and Himalayan salt, developed for pore cleansing and sebum control.
+• SKIN1004 - Madagascar Centella Poremizing Clarifying Mask: Clarifying mask with Centella extract and Himalayan salt, developed for pore cleansing and oil control.

-• SKIN1004 - Madagascar Centella Ampoule Foam: mild, pH-friendly cleanser with Centella for soothing and balance.
+• SKIN1004 - Madagascar Centella Ampoule Foam: Mild, pH-skin-friendly cleanser with Centella to soothe and balance.

-• Benton - Goodbye Redness Centella Mask: calming sheet mask boost for sensitive, redness-prone skin.
+• Benton - Goodbye Redness Centella Mask: Soothing sheet mask boost for sensitive, red skin.

 FAQ